ddennis/react-simple-store/README.md

 # A simple react store

+## dispatcher
-Using a singleton dispatcher to communicate with each store.
+An example of using a custom singleton dispatcher to communicate with each store.

+## using context API
+to avoid prop drilling